stinger0962/LeetCode/word_ladder_ii.md

 For more details about BFS, please refer to *14.1 Word Ladder I*.

-###How we connect BFS with DFS

-In this section, we will discuss how we construct BFS and DFS, and how we combine these two algorithm into one.
+We will discuss how we construct BFS and DFS, and how we combine these two algorithm into one.

 **In summary, we set up an adjacent graph and define valid moves in BFS, apply backtracking on the graph in DFS.**

+###Breadth First Search

 First, let's have a look at BFS.